Battle of the Bone: Production

 Both the film's title and its plot timeline being set on 12 July, stem from King William III's 12 July 1690 Battle of the Boyne.
 Created on a budget of £10,000, the filmmaker chose The Troubles as the film's inspiration and stated that he saw the movie as a means to address the issue of division with a twist that shows the two sides of the Belfast community joining to deal with a common threat.
-Filming took place in Belfast, Ireland at locations such as the Downshire psychiatric hospital.
+Filming took place in Belfast, Northern Ireland at locations such as the Downshire psychiatric hospital.
 Per the Irish Times, the movie was "one of the biggest low-budget features to have been made in the city" and employed over 500 extras.
 Clarke and crew utilized various means to keep the film under budget, such as using a wheelchair as a makeshift dolly-rig and a cherry picker for aerial shots.